aiven/devportal/docs/products/kafka/kafka-connect/howto/jdbc-sink.rst

 ..
 Note::

-    The ``key.converter`` and ``value.converter`` sections define how the topic messages will be parsed and needs to be espressed in the connector configuration.
+    The ``key.converter`` and ``value.converter`` sections define how the topic messages will be parsed and needs to be included in the connector configuration.

     When using Avro as source data format, you need to set following parameters